citp/privacy-policy-historical/o/on/one/onestopenglish.com.md

 Our user comments can be accessed and read without registration.
 Anything you post on the site will be available to a broader public; you can delete your posts at any point in time.
 In order to provide content yourself, you will have to register as described in IV.
 You are not obliged to provide your real name but can use an alias or post as ‘anonymous’.
 However, onestopenglish staff can see the email address of the user account linked to all comments.

-You can delete your user account by requesting a deletion of your registered account on onestopenglish.
+You can delete your free user account by requesting a deletion of your registered account on onestopenglish.
 In case you decide to delete your user account, all your account data will be deleted.
-Information posted by you on the site, including your chosen username, will remain visible.
+Information posted by you on the site, including your chosen username, may remain visible.

 In addition to the extent of processing described under IV, when you post a comment we will retain the email address linked to your account as long as the comment is hosted on the site.
 This is necessary to defend ourselves from possible liability claims that may arise from unlawful comments posted by you and reflects our legitimate interest with regard to the legal justification of this processing activity in Article 6 sec.
 1 sent.
 1 lit. f GDPR.